-Hopewell – Hopewell Township Location: 41.123513, -83.247008 on W Township Rd 112 (Center Rd) at the intersection of Tr0113 Remnants: former school at the intersection, Hopewell Cemetery in a farm field on the east side of Tr0021 south of Cr48 Description: It had a grocery store, church, & the school.
+Hopewell – Hopewell Township Location: 41.123513, -83.247008 on W Township Rd 112 (Center Rd) at the intersection of Tr0113 Remnants: former school at the intersection, Hopewell Cemetery in a farm field on the east side of Tr0021 south of Cr48 Description: It had a grocery store, church, and the school.

-Jackson Station – Jackson Township Post Office: 1868 – 1870 Location: 41.196094, -83.356650 on W Township Rd 84 (Ecker Rd) at the intersection of N Township Rd 65 (Tr0065) along the former railroad path Remnants: none known Description: Jackson Station was on the Fremont & Lima Railroad.
+Jackson Station – Jackson Township Post Office: 1868 – 1870 Location: 41.196094, -83.356650 on W Township Rd 84 (Ecker Rd) at the intersection of N Township Rd 65 (Tr0065) along the former railroad path Remnants: none known Description: Jackson Station was on the Fremont and Lima Railroad.
 The former railroad path can be seen on satellite maps.

 Leamansville Post Office: 1832 – 1845 Location: unknown Description: It was listed in the 1843 A Table Of Post-Offices In Ohio, Arranged By Counties, Townships, And Towns as being 15 miles from the county seat.

-Linden (Maple Grove) – Liberty Township Post Office: 1874 – 1875 & 1885 – 1909 Location: 41.217275, -83.226588 on N County Rd 41 at the intersection of Cr42 Remnants: old houses & farms in the area Description: This small farming, railroad, & postal town sat at the crossing of the Pennsylvania Railroad & Nickel Plate Road.
+Linden (Maple Grove) – Liberty Township Post Office: 1874 – 1875 and 1885 – 1909 Location: 41.217275, -83.226588 on N County Rd 41 at the intersection of Cr42 Remnants: old houses and farm buildings in the area Description: This small farming, railroad, and postal town sat at the crossing of the Pennsylvania Railroad and the Nickel Plate Road (New York, Chicago, & St. Louis Railroad).
 It had a train station that served both tracks.

-Middleburg – Liberty Township Location: 41.234568, -83.254350 on SR 12 (Fostoria Fremont Rd) at the intersection of N Township Rd 69 Remnants: none known Description: It was platted in 1832 & disappeared in the late 1830s.
+Middleburg – Liberty Township Location: 41.234568, -83.254350 on SR 12 (Fostoria Fremont Rd) at the intersection of N Township Rd 69 Remnants: none known Description: It was platted in 1832 and disappeared in the late 1830s.

-Steinerville – City Of Tiffin (formerly in Hopewell Township) Location: 41.109229, -83.201532 on Fair Ln off of Hopwell Ave Remnants: none known Description: It was platted in 1852 by Henry Steiner (Stoner) (1781 – 1857) who owned over 300 acres along the Sandusky, Dayton, & Cincinnati Railroad & stretching south across the current Seneca County Fairgrounds.
+Steinerville – City of Tiffin (formerly in Hopewell Township) Location: 41.109229, -83.201532 on Fair Ln off of Hopwell Ave Remnants: none known Description: It was platted in 1852 by Henry Steiner (Stoner) (1781 – 1857) who owned over 300 acres along the Sandusky, Dayton, & Cincinnati Railroad and stretching south across the current Seneca County Fairgrounds.
 Henry was buried with relatives in Fairmont (Stoner) Cemetery on the south side of Tyber Rd in Tiffin.